-Assessed negative is a qualifier that may be applied to premises previously defined as DCP, DCPF, SP, TP or ARP that have been cleared of suspicion at the time of designation.
-The animals on such premises are subject to the procedures (such as heightened surveillance) and movement restrictions appropriate to the declared area (RA, TA or CA) in which the premises is located.
-For DCPFs, increased biosecurity measures must be maintained.
-This designation is a description to document progress in the response and in the proof-of-freedom phase.
-As a qualifier, it is not to be used at the same level as the other premises classifications.
+AN is a qualifier that may be applied to ARPs, PORs and premises previously defined as SPs, TPs, DCPs or DCPFs that have undergone an epidemiological and/or laboratory assessment and have been cleared of suspicion at the time of classification, and can progress to another status.
+The animals on such premises are subject to the procedures and movement restrictions appropriate to the declared area (RA or CA) in which the premises is located.

+This classification is a description to document progress in the response and in the proof-of-freedom phase.
+The AN qualifier is a temporary status and only valid at the time it is applied.
+The time that the AN qualifier remains active will depend on the circumstances and will be decided by the jurisdiction.
+One day is considered a reasonable guideline.
+The AN qualifier should also provide a trigger for future surveillance activity to regularly review, and change or confirm, a premises status.